bodrick/awesome/TOPICS.md

 *   [dotnet/nuget-trends](https://github.com/dotnet/nuget-trends) - Check out NuGet packages adoption and what's trending on NuGet.

+## azure-devops-server

+*   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
+In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.

 ## azure-pipelines-task

 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.